Expat Financial Planning: Will Your Portfolio Last Through Retirement?

 What's Your Sustainable Withdrawal Rate?

 Generating an income stream from a retirement portfolio is a delicate balance of sustainable withdrawal rates, time horizon, and asset allocation.
-Unfortunately, far too few retirees understand this and instead either don't manage their portfolios effectively or focus on short-term performance metrics such as quarterly or annual portfolio returns, which have little bearing on portfolio longevity.
+Unfortunately, far too few retirees understand this and instead either don't manage their spending or portfolios effectively or focus on short-term performance metrics such as quarterly or annual portfolio returns, which have little bearing on portfolio longevity.